RECIST is a standard way to measure the response of a tumor to treatment.

 Four response assessment categories are determined; complete remission (CR), partial response (PR), stable disease (SD) and progressive disease (PD) (table).

 To achieve CR no findings of lymphoma should be present, and all target nodes should have a LDi ≤ 1.5 cm.
-For PR the SPD of up to 6 target lesions should decrease ≥ 50%.
+For PR the SPD of up to 6 target lesions should decrease ≥ 50%, there should be no increase in non-measured lesions and splenic size should be regressed > 50% in length beyond normal.

 SD is defined as < 50% decrease from baseline SPD of up to 6 target lesions.

-To meet the criteria for PD just a single target lesion should increase ≥ 50% in product of perpendicular diameters (PPD) from nadir (smallest PPD during treatment) or new lesions occur.
+To meet the criteria for PD just a single target lesion should increase ≥ 50% in product of perpendicular diameters (PPD) from nadir (smallest PPD during treatment), splenomegaly progresses or occurs, clear progression of pre-existing non measurable lesions is determined or new lesions occur.

 Splitting and confluencing lesions